silver13/H8mini_blue_board/README.md

 >
 > Replug battery, and it flashed !

+From rcg user __silverxxxa__
+> I made a blue board quad to see what's happening with the flashes.
+>
+> So far I found out that it does indeed stop working after the st-link gets disconnected from usb.
+> This seems some software issue, maybe with keil.
+>
+> The st-link starts working after it is used in some other way , such as: flash another quad with keil(not blue board) , use > the "st-link utility" and connect to a board(even blue), use openocd and connect to a board (even blue).
+>
+> After the "st-link usb communication error" comes up , you have to disconnect the st-link and reconnect it, or the above > fixes do not work.
+>
+> Another find was that the nucleo built in st-link does not have this issue.
+It also does not get detected by the st-link firmware updater.
+A nucleo board is about $12
+>
+> I'll have to find a more permanent solution, although openocd could be made a shortcut.
 The H8 uses a stm32f030 and a XN297L 3 wire radio

+_The last 2 posts refer to windows and keil only_

+The H8 uses a stm32f030 and a XN297L 3 wire radio.
+The XN297L is differerent from the XN297 in that is supports 250K rate, and the dabug registers are different.
+A register option can be used to make the xn297L compatible with nrf24 directly. (not tested) [XN297L datasheet](https://drive.google.com/file/d/0B3AKcbg1PFrnbHRXMzUzUUFmUFk/view?pref=2&pli=1) (use google translate)

 ### Flashing instructions
 http://www.rcgroups.com/forums/showthread.php?t=2634611